rust-lang/rust/text/0000-rustc-bug-fix-procedure.md

   - Convert to error: the change should be made into a hard error.
   - Revert: we should remove the warning and continue to allow the older code to compile.
   - Defer: can't decide yet, wait longer, or try other strategies.

+Ideally, breaking changes should have landed on the **stable branch** of the compiler before they are finalized.

 ### Batching breaking changes to libsyntax